duongnhatthang/MetaRL-Literature-Review/README.md

 - Augmented DQN on average required ~7 times less data to converge than vanilla DQN.

 ### Open questions:
-- [ ] Augmented DQN basically teach the model to do Meta-Exploration => How do we do this to extend to other problems and method.
+- [x] Augmented DQN basically teach the model to do Meta-Exploration => How do we do this to extend to other problems and method. => MAESN paper mentioned that following multiple (non-optimal) policies can inform the agent about the task structure (meta-exploration)
 - [ ] Why does eps = 0.1 help improve the performance ? (training with eps is understanable, but it helps even when inference)
-- [ ] Understanding PEARL: investigating the prior that they estimate.
+- [x] Understanding PEARL: investigating the prior that they estimate.
 Does it overlap with the (bandit) environment actual prior?
-Can we improve upon this method?
+Can we improve upon this method? => They extract the latent context vector, probably contain the arms' prior for bandit problem (but I'm not gonna do an elaborate research on that).